Cycling Europe. The Best Cycling Routes in Europe to put on top of your wishlist

 One of the first cycle routes ever created in Europe, the Danube Cycle Path is flat and easy enough to ride, even for beginners.
-This makes it very popular and you’ll regularly find families riding along it.
+This makes it very popular and you’ll regularly find families riding along with it.

 Beginning at the source of the River Danube in Germany, the path winds through a total of 2896km as it follows the river to the Black Sea in Romania.

-This means you’ll also travel through Austria, Slovakia, Hungary, Croatia and Serbia past lots of quaint and picturesque villages.
+This means you’ll also travel through Austria, Slovakia, Hungary, Croatia, and Serbia past lots of quaint and picturesque villages.

 You won’t be getting on a train but you will be following an old rail route on this flat 51-mile path which is an ideal introduction for beginners.

-The path begins in the capital of the Basque region, Vitoria-Gasteiz and passes through tranquil mountain areas, gorges and rivers plus a number of quiet villages and towns.
+The path begins in the capital of the Basque region, Vitoria-Gasteiz, and passes through tranquil mountain areas, gorges, and rivers plus a number of quiet villages and towns.

 Dramatic and spectacular, the Rallarvegen path in Norway is for cyclists with a little bit of experience without being too challenging.

 Another route that was originally built for rails, Rallarvegen was intended to transport construction material for the Bergen-Oslo Railway.